-Your cooker should give you many years of trouble-free cooking if installed and operated correctly.
-It is important that you read this section before you start, particularly if you have not used a dual fuel cooker before.
+Thank you for buying this cooker.
+It should give you many years of trouble-free cooking if installed and operated correctly.
+It is important that you read this section before you start, particularly if you have not used a gas cooker before.